 Guidelines of the Agricultural Paying Agency No. 8/2017 on procurement of goods, construction works and services financed from the RDP SR 2014 - 2020 (hereinafter also referred to as „Guideline“) for the purpose of adjustment of uniform rules in the performance of control and financial control of procurement not falling under the scope of Act No. 343/2015 Coll. on public procurement and on amendments and supplements to certain laws (hereinafter also referred to as „PPA“).

+ACTUALIZATION 1

 TENDER DOCUMENTS

 IN THE CALL FOR APPLICATIONS FOR NON-REFUNDABLE FINANCIAL CONTRIBUTION FROM THE RURAL DEVELOPMENT PROGRAMME OF THE SLOVAK REPUBLIC 2014 - 2022,